Mindfaq/AVR/README.md

 ## License

-Feel free to use and alter
+Feel free to use and alter.